rutujapadar/Snippet-saver/privacy-policy.md

 - **activeTab** – Used only to access the currently active tab when the user triggers the "Save Snippet" action.
 - **contextMenus** – Allows the extension to add a right-click menu option for saving selected text.
 - **storage** – Stores your saved snippets locally in the browser.
-- **scripting** – Used to capture highlighted text from the webpage and save it.

 ## Third-Party Sharing
 We do not share any data with third parties.